oracle-livelabs/apex/ai-interactive-report-lab/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

     ![Navigate to Object Browser](images/navigate-to-object-browser.png)

-3. Review the installed SCM objects that support replenishment reporting, including the core tables and views created by the setup scripts.
+3. Review the installed SCM objects that support replenishment reporting, by searching with SCM_ in your Object Browser to list the core tables and views created by the setup scripts.

     ![Identify SCM objects in Object Browser](images/identify-scm-objects.png)